Starting studies

 - Rolling Admission for Bachelor's programmes > Admission process > Requirements for students having applied with a finished degree

-- Early Admission for Master's programmes > If admitted > Requirements for students having applied with a finished degree
+- Early Admission for Master's programmes > If admitted > Requirements for students having applied with a completed degree

-- Regular Admission for Master's programmes > If admitted > Requirements for students having applied with a finished degree
+- Regular Admission for Master's programmes > If admitted > Requirements for students having applied with a completed degree

 Deadlines